engtuncay/engtuncay.github.io/php/phw/pw-03-data-types.md

 - NULL
 - Resource

-## PHP String
+## String

 A string is a sequence of characters, like "Hello world!".

-A string can be any text inside quotes.
 You can use single or double quotes:

 Example